How to deal with a Negative Online Review

 Here are some of the worst ways to deal with a negative online review:

-- Ignoring Them: If someone complained directly about your product, would you stick your finger in your ear and say ‘LA LA LA LA LA LA’?
+- Ignoring Them: If someone complained directly about your product, would you stick your finger in your ears and say ‘LA LA LA LA LA LA’?
 Not responding to a review online is the equivalent of doing this.
-Unfortunately this happens quite a lot.
+Unfortunately, this happens quite a lot.
 Only 38% of people actually receive a response to an online complaint.
-This is a shame, because these businesses are losing the opportunity to make the situation right, retain a customer and turn a negative reflection on the business to a positive one.
+This is a shame because these businesses are losing the opportunity to make the situation right, retain a customer, and turn a negative reflection on the business into a positive one.

 How to deal with a Negative Online Review